-EDST8530 Professional Practice 3: Succeeding in Secondary Education or practice setting focused on the secondary years of schooling.
+EDST8530 Professional Practice 3: Succeeding in Secondary Education

+This unit comprises Work Integrated Learning which integrates academic studies with quality experiences within a workplace or practice setting focused on the secondary years of schooling.
 This unit is made up of learning cycles including a commitment to and active engagement with a community of practice.
 The unit affords an opportunity for students to iteratively analyse, synthesise, interpret, apply and critically reflect on data from classroom assessments with a focus on reflexivity to inform future practice.
 The unit also requires students to complete a Teaching Performance Assessment (TPA) within their first or second teaching area as part of their accreditation as a secondary teacher and to support their transition into the profession.